ArmorDarks/Vandoc/README.md

 Another issue with current tools is that if you have mixed codebase, you will be forced to use different tools to generate documentation.
 Got CSS and JavaScript?
 To bad for you, since you will need to generate docs with one tools (and its whole ecosystem) for one language, and with completely another tool for another.
 Not to mention twice payload on already stated issue with integration in current environment above.

 Vandoc doesn't make any assumptions about your codebase.
 In fact, out of box it even doesn't know how to deal with any language.
-By adding Vandoc drivers or writing your own, Vandoc can be teached to deal with any kind of language and its specific documentation ways, be it comment blocks or whatever, parse them and return appropriate data.
+By adding Vandoc drivers or writing your own, allowing Vandoc to deal with any kind of language and its specific documentation ways, be it comment blocks or whatever, parse them and return appropriate data.
 Vandoc doesn't care what driver makes internally while it returns data in enforced by Vandoc uniform data structure.

 This takes us to another point.
 Vandoc tries to provide uniform interface for all languages, and thus it implies that all drivers should return data with specific, uniform [Vandoc data structure](#vandoc-data-structure), which is easy to understand and easy to use.
 This make documentation generation very similar for most languages.